surprisetalk/writings/essays/Why the World's Protocol on Blinding Weapons is Backwards and Borderline Evil.md

 So why would you want to _purposefully_ destroy somebody's most precious connection to the world?
 Shouldn't we rather aim for the limbs?

 Unfortunately, our current method is "_bombard them with bombs and bullets and maybe they'll survive_".
 We currently have no way of purposefully aiming for limbs during war.
-Right now, every combatant plays a game of roulette where injuries ranging from deafness to burns to limb loss to chronic respiratory illness to _death_.
+Right now, every combatant plays a game of roulette with prizes ranging from deafness to burns to limb loss to chronic respiratory illness to _death_.
 Wouldn't most soldiers rather play a game of "blind or not-blind"?

 Becoming blind may reduce your quality of life, but it doesn't reduce the quantity of your life, and it doesn't result in chronic pain.